domschl/WinSteamOnMac/README.md

 This should now start the Steam setup process.
 Be patient.

-For me, it stayed with a black windows with no content for quite some time.
-After waiting patiently, I aborted the setup (be sure not to abort too early!), and started Steam directly:
+If you get a failure box with "restart Steam?", try that, and on continued failure exit, and after killing any remaining `wine64-preloader` instances using 'Activity Monitor' , started Steam directly:

 ```bash
 MTL_HUD_ENABLED=0 WINEESYNC=1 WINEPREFIX=/Users/your-user-name/Win10 /usr/local/opt/game-porting-toolkit/bin/wine64 Program\ Files\ \(x86\)/Steam/Steam.exe